-Although not required by statute, a general contractor will typically carry Builders' All Risk insurance, also known as "contractors all risk insurance" or "course of construction insurance", and often the construction contract will require such insurance.
-A Builders' All Risk policy is a first-party property policy which insures the construction project against the costs of repairing or replacing work or materials while construction is ongoing or, depending on the policy, for a specified period afterward.
-This insurance generally covers named parties (i.e., the owner, the general contractor, etc.), as well as most of the other parties (such as subcontractors) involved with the project.
+Although not required by statute, a general contractor will typically carry Builders' All Risk insurance, also known as "contractors' allrisk insurance" or "course of construction insurance", and often the construction contract will require such insurance.
+A Builders' All Risk policy is a first-party property policy which insures the construction project against the costs of repairing or replacing damage to project property while construction is ongoing.
+This insurance generally covers named parties (i.e., the owner, the general contractor, etc.), as well as most of the other parties (such as subcontractors) who perform work at the site of the project.

-In addition, the owner or general contractor on a large project will also commonly carry a wrap-up liability policy that is specific to the project and covers the third-party liability of the parties involved in the project, covering the construction period as well as an additional period after completion in case issues arise during the warranty period.
-Other common insurance policies include: Professional Liability for error or omissions of design professionals; Commercial General Liability (CGL) to address risks to third parties; and, on some large projects, Subcontractor Default for losses stemming from a subcontractor's default.
+In addition, the owner or general contractor on a large project will also commonly carry a wrap-up liability policy that is specific to the project and covers the third-party liability of the parties involved in the project, covering the construction period as well as an additional period after completion for first-party property damage and third-party liability, commonly referred to as Completed Operations Hazard.

+Other common insurance policies include: Professional Liability for error or omissions of design professionals; Commercial General Liability (CGL) to address the contractor's risks of liability to third parties; and, on some large projects, Subcontractor Default for losses stemming from a subcontractor's default.
 Increasingly, the owner or general contractor will also carry Environmental Impairment Liability (EIL) insurance, often as a contractual requirement.